What features are important for a fire department website? In this article, I share 4 features I believe are critically important to incorporate.

 In the unfortunate event of a natural disaster, large-scale emergency or some other incident requiring the need to alert a large number of people, a home page alert feature should be considered.

-Home page alerts are a section at the top, front and center of your website that are hidden unless needed.
+Home page alerts are a section at the top of your website that are hidden unless needed.
 When an incident happens, the home page alert is activated and whatever message you want to communicate is entered and appears on your home page.
-Couple that with a social media blast and you will ensure that the maximum number of people in your community are notified.
+Combine that with a social media blast and you will ensure that the maximum number of people in your community are notified.

 All Code3 Creative sites that are created for fire departments include a home page alert feature.